Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 (String, localized)

-Provide a default value in one of two ways:
+Provide a default value in two ways:

 Example: